panpanzhang99299/panpanzhang99299.github.io/_teaching/stat3445q.md

 **Spring 2017**

 This is a continuing cource of STAT 3375Q.
 Topics include but not limited to
-* Sampling distributions and parameter estimation,
+* Sampling distributions and parameter estimation
-* Neyman-Pearson theory of hypothesis testing,
+* Neyman-Pearson theory of hypothesis testing
-* correlation,
+* Correlation
-* regression,
+* Regression
-* analysis of variance.
+* Analysis of variance.